treystr/bdi-web/src/content/blog/merchant-adoption.md

 ## Bringing Bitcoin to Main Street DC

-At the Bitcoin District Initiative, we believe Bitcoin isn’t just for individuals—it’s for communities.
+At the Bitcoin District Initiative, we believe Bitcoin isn't just for individuals—it's for communities.
 One of the most powerful ways to grow real-world adoption is by helping local merchants accept Bitcoin payments.
-From corner coffee shops to family-owned restaurants, small businesses form the backbone of Washington, DC’s neighborhoods.
+From corner coffee shops to family-owned restaurants, local businesses form the backbone of Washington, DC's neighborhoods.
 When they begin accepting Bitcoin, they unlock new opportunities for economic freedom and connect directly to a global, decentralized monetary network.

 ## Why Merchant Adoption Matters